 When choosing soil for your garden, consider its pH level.
 The soil’s pH level determines how well plants can absorb nutrients from the soil.
 The ideal pH level for most plants is 6.5-7.5.
 You can use a soil test kit to determine the pH level of your soil.

-Consider the climate and drainage of your garden.
+Consider your garden’s climate and drainage.
 Soil should be well-draining and able to retain moisture without becoming overly saturated.
 If your soil is too clay-like, you may need to add compost or mulch to improve drainage.
-Select soil with high water retention if your garden is in a hot, arid region.
+If your garden is in a hot, arid region, select soil with high water retention.

 By considering these factors when selecting soil for your garden, you can ensure that your garden will be in harmony with nature.
 With suitable soil, you can create a sustainable garden with thriving plants.